2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 History of The 2025 Quarter

-The 2025 quarter represents the final year of the American Women Quarters Program, a series authorized by the Circulating Collectible Coin Redesign Act of 2020, which was sponsored by Representatives Barbara Lee and Anthony Gonzalez.
+The 2025 quarter represents the final year of the American Women Quarters Program, authorized by the Circulating Collectible Coin Redesign Act of 2020 (Public Law 116-330), sponsored by Representatives Barbara Lee and Anthony Gonzalez.

 This four-year initiative was created to commemorate the centennial of the Nineteenth Amendment to the United States Constitution, celebrating women’s suffrage and honoring notable women who contributed to American history.

-The program began in 2022 and releases five quarters annually through 2025, featuring women selected for their significant contributions across diverse fields including suffrage, civil rights, abolition, government, humanities, science, space, and the arts.
-The selection process involves the United States Secretary of the Treasury consulting with the Smithsonian Institution’s American Women’s History Initiative, the National Women’s History Museum, and the Congressional Caucus for Women’s Issues, with public input solicited in 2021.
+The program began in 2022 and released five quarters annually through 2025, featuring women selected for their contributions across suffrage, civil rights, abolition, government, humanities, science, space, and the arts.
+The United States Secretary of the Treasury consulted with the Smithsonian Institution’s American Women’s History Initiative, the National Women’s History Museum, and the Congressional Caucus for Women’s Issues throughout the selection process.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)